oracle-livelabs/apex/online-book-store-app/7-create-shop-cart/7-create-shop-cart.md

     ![close dialog](images/create-region17.png " ")

-6. In the Property Editor, enter the following:
+6. In the Property Editor, enter/select the following:

     - Under Identification: